 Students should consider the delay in graduation if taking a leave or being dropped from the program for attendance issues.
 Each student is different, and the situations will be different.
-The College recognizes this.
-Each student should speak to their Program Director prior to making these decisions and in the case of requesting a Leave of Absences, Financial Aid must be consulted, as a student cannot take a Leave of Absence for more than 180 days in a 12-month period.
+The University recognizes this.
+Each student applying for re-entry must meet with their Program Director as well as the re-entry committee.
+The re-entry committee evaluates each student's situation individually.
+Re-entry is not guaranteed.
+Each student should speak to their Program Director prior to making these decisions and in the case of requesting a Leave of Absence, Financial Aid must be consulted, as a student cannot take a Leave of Absence for more than 180 days in a 12-month period.
 Student communication is key to keeping the educational opportunity stress free.
+Students should consider the financial ramifications of a Leave of Absence or withdrawal from the program.
+Students being dropped for failing to attend classes must go through the re-entry process and should also consider financial ramifications.

 If a student is having trouble completing courses, this should be communicated directly with the Program Director immediately.
+Failing to communicate in a timely fashion will not necessarily result in a students' request for an incomplete being granted.
+It is the student's responsibility to communicate issues to their Program Director immediately.